vumichien/cocoindex/docs/docs/ops/storages.md

 | a collected row   | a node |
 | a field           | a property of node |

-Note that the label used in different `NodeMapping`s should be unique.
+Note that the label used in different `Nodes`s should be unique.

-`cocoindex.storages.NodeMapping` is to describe mapping to nodes.
+`cocoindex.storages.Nodes` is to describe mapping to nodes.
 It has the following fields:

 *   `label` (type: `str`): The label of the node.